The ultimate guide to commercial interior design

-The exchange, development and incubation of exciting new ideas is crucial to commercial success.
+The exchange, development, and incubation of exciting new ideas are crucial to commercial success.
 As businesses move to hybrid-working in the post-Covid world, the role of the office will shift to reflect this more than ever.

 Buildings use 42% of all electricity; by 2025 they’ll be the biggest emitters of greenhouse gases.
 We build sustainability measures into our designs (which will also reduce your utility costs).